ParthPK/parthpk.github.io/_projects/3_project.md

 ---
 layout: page
-title: "VidTAG: Temporally Aligned Video to GPS Geolocalization with Denoising Sequence Prediction at a Global Scale"
+title: "VidTAG - Temporally Aligned Video to GPS Geolocalization with Denoising Sequence Prediction at a Global Scale"
 description: Determining the GPS location of every frame of a ground video, by direct matching **(with National Geospatial Intelligence Agency (NGA))**
 img: assets/img/VidTAG_teaser.png